RSGAL Members and Alumni

 Willy is a Ph.D. student in the Natural Resources Science and Managment (NRSM) program.
 Willy came to the group from Mankato State University, where he earned a Master's degree in Geography and taught GIS courses.
 For his Ph.D. work Willy is interested in studying precision agriculture applications such as the effects of pests and disease on apparent plant reflectance.

 Danielle is an NRSM Master's student.
-Her project focuses on developing models to estimate invasive species prevalence.
+Her research project focuses on developing models to estimate the prevalence of the invasive species Phramites australis.

 Listed in reverse chronological order